palowski/react-sokoban/README.md

 # React Sokoban
 super simple (160 lines of code) version of the classic game.
-Just for fun.
-Only 2 levels.
+2 levels included.

 ## Scripts